Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Introduction

 \subsection{Related Work}

 There have been considerable amount of work in the literature dedicated to cellular caching.
 Benefits and challenges for caching in 5G networks have been described in \cite{wang14caching}.
 The authors of \cite{martina-14caching} have developed a method to analyze the performance of caches (isolated or networked), and shown that placing the most popular subset of contents in each cache is not optimal in case of interconnected caches.
 The paper \cite{femtocaching} deals with optimal content placement in wireless caches given BS-user association.
 The authors of \cite{poularakis13exploiting} have addressed the problem of optimal content placement under user mobility.
 The authors of \cite{bartek14caching} have proposed a randomized content placement scheme in cellular BS caches in order to maximize cache hit rate, but their scheme assumes that the contents are placed independently across the caches, which is obviously suboptimal.
 This work was later extended to the case of heterogeneous networks in \cite{serbetci16caching}.
 The authors of \cite{liu16caching} have again considered independent probabilistic caching in a random heterogeneous network.
-The authors of \cite{avrachenkov16caching} have addressed the problem of cache miss minimization in a random network setting.
+The paper \cite{avrachenkov16caching} has addressed the problem of cache miss minimization in a random network setting.
 The authors of \cite{debbah2016caching} have studied the problem of distributed caching in ultra-dense wireless small cell networks using mean field games; however, this formulation requires us to take base station density to infinity (which may not be true in practice), and it does not provide any guarantee on the optimality of this caching strategy.
 The paper \cite{naveen-postdoc-paper} proposes a pricing based scheme for jointly assigning content requests to cellular BSs and updating the cellular caches; but this paper focuses on certain cost minimization instead of hit rate maximization, and it is optimal only when we can represent the data by very large number of chunks which can be used in employing rateless code.
+The problem of collaborative but decentralized caching among small base stations for a certain cost minimization has been analyzed in \cite{pantisano-etal14in-network-caching}, under the assumption that the caches have access to the contents of other caches connected to the same gateway; their formulation involves a certain cost for retrieval of a content from another cache.
+The authors of \cite{chiang-liao16encore-energy-aware-caching} address the problem of minimizing energy consumption under multi-cell transmission cooperation for interference reduction and content caching in heterogeneous networks.
+Since content providers might have to pay cellular network operators for caching their contents, an important question is how to cache contents among multiple base stations to that the content placement charge is minimized; this problem has been addressed by the work reported in \cite{gharaibeh-etal16efficient-online-collaborative-caching}.
+The authors of \cite{ostovari-etal16collaborative-caching} have considered the problem of collaborative content placement at caches of multiple base stations, but under the assumption that cache sizes at base stations are unlimited.
+The paper \cite{jiang-etalYYoptimal-cooperative-content-caching} discusses cooperative content caching and delivery policy among multiple base stations.
+The paper \cite{avrachenkov2017low} provides a fast but suboptimal solution based on potential game formulation, to the problem of minimizing cache miss rate when multiple base stations have overlapping cells. \cite{avrachenkov2017low} also provided one simulated annealing-based algorithm (different from our Gibbs sampling approach) that minimizes the cache miss rate.